 I have never met anyone who says they want to attend more meetings at work!
 For many people, meetings are a productivity zap.
+So how do we make sure we aim to get the best out of everyone at a meeting?

 Many people comment that meetings can be a waste of time, time which could be better spent focusing on more productive tasks.
 Or that meetings are unnecessarily long and boring, or that their creative ideas get ignored or that decisions are not made.